KelvinLi2020/P_wiki/PingPong-program.md

-Finally, the entry code block in state `SendPong` of machine `Server` shows that the data value associated with a received event can be retrieved through a parameter of the apppriate type to the event handler.
+Finally, the entry code block in state `SendPong` of machine `Server` shows that the data value associated with a received event can be retrieved through a parameter of the appropriate type to the event handler.
 In this code block, the `payload` parameter evaluates to the data attached to the `PING` event whose handling caused control to enter `SendPong`.
 This data value is the address of the instance of the `Client` machine